nown1ne/TIL-ishaan/Model Tuning/Model Complexity/Bias-Varience_notes.md

 - in this case straight line fits better than squiggly.
 - The Squiggly Line has high variability, because it results in vastly different Sums of Squares for different datasets.

+### Overfit:
+Because the Squiggly Line fits the training set really well, but not the testing set, we say the sqiggly line is an Overfit

+- Three commonly used methods for finding the sweet spot between simple and complicated models are:
+  - Regularisation
+  - Boosting
+  - Bagging